CodeYourFuture/curriculum/common-content/en/module/how-our-curriculum-works/study-groups/index.md

 emoji='🫱🏾‍🫲🏿'
 time=10
 [objectives]
-    1="Locate a study group block"
-    2="Explain the importance of study groups"
+    1="Locate a study group activity in a day plan" 2="Explain the importance of study groups"
 [build]
   render = 'never'